WSJ: Powell’s Dilemma: What if the Fed’s Inflation Drivers Have Been There | Anue Huge

 Under globalization, multinational companies can use new technologies to drive down costs and find cheap labor and production locations around the world.
 Many commodity prices have fallen because of global competition and helped keep U.S. inflation stable.
 In the 20 years to 2019, the US core consumer price index (CPI) grew at an annual rate of 1.7%.

-But after the Covid-19 outbreak and the Russian-Ukrainian war devastated supply chains, many business owners would rather bear higher costs and still try to improve supply chain resilience, such as moving production back to their home countries or sourcing from multiple suppliers.
+But following the Covid-19 outbreak and the Russian-Ukrainian war devastated supply chains, many business owners would rather bear higher costs and still try to improve supply chain resilience, such as moving production back to their home countries or sourcing from multiple suppliers.
 Tensions between Western democracies and China and Russia represent rising protectionism, and production costs are bound to increase.

 Central bankers worry that soaring inflation is slowly becoming a lasting reality.
 (Photo: AFP)